RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

             - Gratwick v Johnson (1945) 70 CLR 1)
       - Ferguson v Commonwealth (1943) 66 CLR 432,
         - the High Court approved a regulation that prohibited any reference to Christmas in advertisements relating to the sale of goods
-          - (since such advertisements might encourage expenditure on non-essential goods at Christmas’)
+          - (since such advertisements might encourage expenditure on non-essential goods at Christmas')
       - CONVERSELY in Wertheim v Commonwealth (1945) 69 CLR 601,
         - the Court struck down an order prohibiting the manufacture of fly sprays without a licence
-          - in order to conserve essential materials, in particular kerosene and thanite’
+          - in order to conserve essential materials, in particular kerosene and thanite'
 - Cold War: The Communist Party Case
   - The major decisions of the decade after World War II were Australian Communist Party v Commonwealth (Communist Party Case) (1951) 83 CLR 1 and Marcus Clark & Co Ltd v Commonwealth (Capital Issues Case) (1952) 87 CLR 177.
   - Cold War led to Communist Party Dissolution Act 1950 (Cth)
     - Section 4 of the Act declared the Communist Party to be an unlawful association, provided for its dissolution and enabled the appointment of a receiver to manage its property.
     - Section 5 empowered the Governor-General to declare other organisations unlawful
     - Once unlawful, an association would be dissolved under s 6 and a receiver appointed under s 8.
-    - Under s 9(2), the Governor-General could declare any person to be a ‘Communist’ or member of the Party by exercising a similar discretion to that given by s 5(2)
+    - Under s 9(2), the Governor-General could declare any person to be a 'Communist' or member of the Party by exercising a similar discretion to that given by s 5(2)
       - By 6:1 (Latham CJ dissenting), the High Court held that the Act was invalid
   - Australian Communist Party v Commonwealth (Communist Party Case) (1951) 83 CLR 1
     - The Commonwealth maintained that the Act was valid on two alternative grounds:
       - the defence power, and
-      - ‘the other power’.
+      - 'the other power'.
         - AKA Nationhood power
     - Material Facts:
       - The Act sought to dissolve the Australian Communist Party and associated entities, declaring them unlawful and enabling the executive to prohibit organizations and individuals deemed prejudicial to Australia's defense.